Kingston upon Thames

 From time to time - after consulting the public - we alter bus routes to reflect changing patterns in demand.
 We also make temporary changes, often because of road works.
 See the latest bus changes.

-To improve air quality the ULEZ will extend to Kingston upon Thames from October 2021.
+To improve air quality the LEZ operates in Kingston upon Thames.

 Our assets in Kingston upon Thames